Get Your FREE Life Insurance Quotes Today

 Once known as permanent life insurance, these policies are now more often called cash-value life insurance.
 The term “cash-value” refers to an additional savings feature that increases the value of a policy.

 Benefits of a Permanent Life Insurance Policy

 - Flexibility.
-A permanent plan can give you access to some or all of the premiums that you have been paying for in a way favourable to your taxes.
+A permanent plan can give you access to some or all of the premiums that you have been paying for.
+In addition, this is done in a way favourable to your taxes.

 - It’s with you until you die.
 This type of life insurance policy is guaranteed for your life with no out of the blue payment increases.
-A term life insurance policy will expire at a certain date, and a renewed life insurance policy could have much higher premiums.
+A term life insurance policy will expire at a certain date.
+In additional, the renewed life insurance policy could have much higher premiums.

 - Inheritance.
 Maybe the best reason for a permanent life insurance policy is to make sure the government doesn’t eat up your estate and investments.
 A permanent life insurance policy can provide peace of mind that your family and loved ones will be taken care of for the future.

-Remember, the decision to buy a permanent or a term life insurance policy will depend on your situation, your age, your financial well being, and other factors.
-If you are a young family with some investments to protect but not financially stable a term life insurance policy might be a good idea to protect those investments and your family.
+Remember, the decision to buy a permanent or a term life insurance policy will depend on several factors.
+These include your situation, your age, your financial well being, and other factors.
+If you are a young family with some investments to protect a term life insurance policy might be a good idea.
 However, if you are financially stable with considerable investments, it may be a better decision in the long run to purchase a permanent life insurance plan.

 Whole Life insurance is more expensive because it is certain that the life insurance company will eventually have to pay the sum insured.
 Monthly premiums are invested by the insurer into a life fund.
 The terms and conditions of Whole of Life Insurance policies vary, so make sure you understand the scope of the coverage being offered before committing yourself.